austinkregel/plex-desktop-client-tauri/README.md

+_This project is not affiliated with Plex in any way._

 # Plex Desktop

 A native Linux desktop application for Plex that wraps `app.plex.tv` in a webview and adds custom protocol deep link support to navigate directly to library items.